michaeltangfong/code-test-siteminder-email-service/README.md

 **Triggering failover case**

+(please replace to, cc, bcc to your email addresses and keep from address as it is)

 Simply replace sender's email address domain other than alpacanets.com, this will fail the primary email service (SendGrid) and backup service (Mailgun) will be used instead, as below: